 The most simple way to avoid this error is to reduce the number of requests made in a short period of time.
 The server is keeping track of how many requests per time unit you make and will enforce it — leading to a temporary block if exceeded.
 Some servers send this information in the header, on rare occasions.

 And remember, receiving a 429 is not necessarily an error, it’s the server’s way of telling you your rate of requests is too high and not willing to accept those actions.

 Though in some instances, the reason for the error may be your server rather than with your website.
 If that’s the case, nothing you will do from your side will help and you should contact your hosting provider for a resolution.

 Resolving the HTTP 429 Error

-An HTTP 429 Error is common, but can be avoided by paying attention to rate limits set by your server, API, plugin, or more.
+An HTTP 429 error is common, but can be avoided by paying attention to rate limits set by your server, API, plugin, or more.
 If you exceed those limits, there are steps you can take to resolve a 429 error.
-By doing so, you’ll continue to provide visitors with seamless user experiences on your site.
+By doing so, you’ll continue to provide visitors with a seamless user experience on your site.

 This article was originally published in December 2020 and has been updated for comprehensiveness.